vaadin/vaadin-text-field/RESEARCH-LABEL.md

 When label is floating, it is always attached to the dom, then, the user can show/hide/move it depending on the input value or in the `input:placeholder-shown` selector

 This is the more flexible approach, and can be implemented for all browsers

-###### Caveats
- - User has to play with z-index if the initial position of the label covers the input
- - `:placeholder-shown` pseudo is not supported by Edge, we can use a computed attribute though
- - In order to use `input:placeholder-shown + label` it's necessary that label after input in dom.
-Possible fix set `order: 2` to `input`

  ```
  <custom-style>